EndPointCorp/end-point-blog/2014/06/23/bucardo-5-multimaster-postgres-released.html.md

 append that information as well.
 Finally, we need to know what to replicate.
 In this case, we simply want all tables (or to be more precise, all tables with a primary key or a unique index).
-Notice that Bucardo always puts databases and tables into named groups—in this case, it was done automatically, and the dbgroup and relgroup are simply named after the sync.
+Notice that Bucardo always puts databases and tables into named groups—​in this case, it was done automatically, and the dbgroup and relgroup are simply named after the sync.

 Let’s verify that replication is working, by checking that a changed row replicates